muaz-khan/WebRTC-Experiment/Chrome-Extensions/desktopCapture/README.md

 <h1>
     <a href="https://github.com/muaz-khan/WebRTC-Experiment/tree/master/Chrome-Extensions/desktopCapture">
         Google Chrome Extension
-        <br />to capture
-        <br />content of screen!
+        <br />to capture content of screen!
     </a>
 </h2>

-Use your browser to share content of screen in High-Quality (HD-1080p) format with one or more users!
+> Use your browser to share content of screen in High-Quality (HD-1080p) format with one or more users!

+**Download the extension; edit `manifest.json` then publish on Google App Store and enjoy HD screen capturing!**

+=

 You can install extension directly from Google App Store: